mitchell-reynolds/mitchell-reynolds.github.io/lists.md

 - Modern & Contemporary Architecture; Minimalist Living
 - Comedies (prefer movies over shows generally) and philosophical films (eg Waking Life, I Heart Huckabees, Ex Machina etc.)
 - Normcore fashion to minimize cost, both in terms of time and money (selvedge denim; simple colors; black preferred)

+# Errata
+- __The universe keeps getting colder and trends toward 0 Kelvin.
+Then once at absolute zero everywhere, the mass “shrinks” slipping into another dimension causing a new Big Bang.__ TODO: Update with Physicist reasoning for why this likely isn't the case.